rmt-07-glasgow-fox/fancy-todo/server/README.md

 _Request Body_
 ```
 {
-  "name": "<name to get insert into>",
+  "title": "<title to get insert into>",
-  "description": "<description to get insert into>"
+  "description": "<description to get insert into>",
+  "due_date": "<due_date to get insert into>",
+  "status": "<status to get insert into>"
 }
 ```